state-less/react-server-docs-md/src/pages/FAQ.md

 > Is there a recommended way to handle authentication and authorization in React Server?

-Authentication and Authorization will be implemented before release until then there is no best practice to handle authentication.
+Authentication and Authorization is currently seamless with Google Oauth.
+Read more about [authentication](/authentication).

 > How can I create custom scopes for managing state, and are there any best practices for doing so?